 Students should carefully note that every adjustment has at least two effects due to double entry.
-An adjustment may affect Trading Account and Profit and Loss Account or it may affect Trading Account and Balance Sheet or it may affect Profit and Loss Account and Balance Sheet Or it may affect the both sides of Balance Sheet.
-These adjustments are mode by passing “Adjusting Entries”.
+An adjustment may affect Trading Account and Profit and Loss Account or it may affect Trading Account and Balance Sheet or it may affect Profit and Loss Account and Balance Sheet Or it may affect both sides of Balance Sheet.
+These adjustments are made by passing “Adjusting Entries”.

-It has already been mentioned that it is essential to update and correct the accounting records to find correct and true profit or loss of the business.
+It has already been mentioned that it is essential to update and correct the accounting records to find the correct and true profit or loss of the business.
 The process of updating and correction is done through some journal entries that ate made at the end of an accounting year, Thus the entries which are made at the end of the accounting year to update and correct the accounting records are called adjusting entries.

 Objectives/purpose of adjusting entries: